Who we are

 - We advocate for policies that foster gender equality and girls’ and women’s empowerment.

+We use the UN Sustainable Agenda as frame of reference for our actions.
+We integrate ESG criteria in our portfolio management.
 Our interventions are outcome-based.
-We use the UN Sustainable Agenda as frame of reference for local, national and international actions.
+We use the UN Sustainable Agenda as frame of reference for our actions.

 Our strategic priorities are: